xzgamesstudio/DeathEngine/README.md

 - Windows 10/11, 64-bit
 - A VST3 host (or use the standalone app)
 - Any CPU from the last decade or so.
-AVX2 is on by default for speed — if you're on genuinely old hardware, build with `-DDE_ENABLE_AVX2=OFF`
+AVX2 is on by default for speed

 ---